SK53/indicia-docs/developing/architecture-overview.rst

 If you need a brief introduction to the technical architecture of Indicia, then read on.

-Indicia consists of 2 main components:
+A website built using Indicia consists of 2 main components:

 * The warehouse
 * The client website